List of Mazinger characters: Gamia Q

-The Gamia sisters are three identical young women Gynoids who are vicious and formidable martial artists who are sent by Ashura to assassinate Koji so that his robot can't stop their next attack.
+The Gamia sisters are three identical blonde haired, blue-eyed Gynoids who are vicious and formidable martial artists who are sent by Ashura to assassinate Koji so that his robot can't stop their next attack.
 Apart from their agility and strength in hand-to-hand combat, they can use their hair as a cutting weapon.
-They are commonly referred to as Ashura's daughters, but given their mechanical construction it is likely that they are either cyborgs or Gynoids.
+They are commonly referred to as Ashura's daughters, but given their mechanical construction it is unlikely as they are robots.

 In the first episode of Shin Mazinger which occurs in medias res, one of the three is shown working alongside Inspector Ankokuji.
 In the same series, at episode 10, a fourth 'sister', Gamia Q4, appears with the purpose of killing Nishikori Tsubasa.
 A fifth and final 'sister' appears in episode 11.